-To ensure that SMPs can maximise the opportunities to utilise data collected from the OMPs, the SMP studies are designed during the response phase.
+To ensure that scientific monitoring plans can maximise the opportunities to utilise data collected from the operational monitoring programs, the Scientific Monitoring studies would be designed during the response phase.

-A sampling and analysis plan (SAP) will be prepared for each activated SMP.
-These plans are developed by a Senior Environmental Consultant (or more senior) from Environmental Consultants from Eni's Environmental Consultancy Panel.
-Each SAP considers which of the below survey designs is most appropriate, with consideration given to the spill trajectory and available baseline data information.
+A sampling and analysis plan (SAP) would be prepared for each activated SMP.
+These plans would be developed by experienced Environmental Consultants from ENI's Environmental Consultancy Panel.
+A Senior Environmental Consultant from ENI's Environmental Consultancy Panel would be responsible for the preparation of the SAPs.
+Each SAP would consider which of the below survey designs is most appropriate, with consideration given to the spill trajectory and available baseline data information.